ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 changes the relative order of two values, or of two non-values.
 Immediates count as values for this purpose (they are always moved to the prefix).

-There is a special case for for records that consist solely of `float` and `float#` fields.
+There is a special case for records that consist solely of `float` and `float#` fields.
 The "flat float record optimization" applies to any such record&mdash;all of the fields are stored flat, even the `float` ones that will require boxing upon projection.
 The fields are also not reordered.
 This special